 Andrew graduated from Nottingham in 2003 with a BMBS and entered clinical practice.
 He commenced the paediatric postgraduate training scheme in 2005.
 In 2009, he commenced a PhD in child health, and was awarded a NIHR Doctoral Research Fellowship in 2010, where he studied biomarkers of toxicity in children and adults with cystic fibrosis.
 Post PhD, after a further period of clinical practice he returned to research and holds a NIHR Academic Clinical Lecturer post in Child Health.
+He subsequently completed specialist training, and held a locum consultant post in Paediatric Respiratory, Critical Care and Transport Medicine, before his current post at the University of Nottingham as a Clinical Associate Professor in Paediatric Respiratory Medicine.

 Andrew is currently working on identifying pulmonary endpoints for clinical trials, with the goal of improving the pulmonary health of children.
 During childhood the lungs develop and grow, and the… read more